suzan-jamesono6og/notes/README.md

 # 2024-01-20
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Leonardo da Vinci.
 In software development, this translates to striving for clear, concise code that is easy to understand and maintain.
 Always aim to reduce complexity by breaking down problems into smaller, manageable components, and reuse or abstract them where possible.
 Remember, you write code once, but read and debug it multiple times.
 Thus, clarity and simplicity not only enhance the quality of your code but also improve its longevity and scalability.

+# 2024-01-21
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, it's crucial to write clean, maintainable code that's easy to understand and modify.
+Strive for simplicity in design and implementation.
+Complex solutions might seem impressive, but they often lead to bugs, maintenance nightmares, and hinder collaboration.
+Always remember: a program that's hard to read is also hard to debug and improve."

+In practical terms:
+- Write modular code.
+- Avoid premature optimization.
+- Practice the DRY (Don't Repeat Yourself) principle.
+- Use descriptive variable names and comments judiciously.
+- Continuously refactor to improve clarity and reduce complexity.